 Construction Spending refers to monthly estimates of the total dollar value of construction work done on new structures or improvements to existing structures for private and public sectors each month in the United States.
 In 2016, private construction spending accounted for 75 percent of total spending and public for 25 percent.
 Spending in non-residential construction represented 60 percent of total and residential accounted for 40 percent.
 This page provides the latest reported value for - United States Construction Spending - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Construction Spending - actual data, historical chart and calendar of releases - was last updated on July of 2018.
+United States Construction Spending - actual data, historical chart and calendar of releases - was last updated on November of 2018.